National Museum of Women in the Arts: Exhibitions

 The Women to Watch exhibition series is a collaboration between NMWA and its national and international committees.
-These exhibitions, which take place every few years, feature artists from the committees' regions and focus on a specific medium or theme chosen by NMWA’s curators.
+These exhibitions, which take place every few years, feature artists from the committees' regions and focus on a specific medium or theme chosen by NMWA's curators.

+Murals

+In 2020 and again in 2022, NMWA commissioned artists to paint murals on plywood covering the museum's facade while it was under construction.